Azure/iotedge/edge-modules/TransactableModuleSample/README.md

 **Allow-listing**: Email us the relevant info so we can add you to the correct allow-lists to proceed with the preview.
 You should've already received an email asking you to reply with the information.
 If not, send an email to edgetransactablemodulespreview@service.microsoft.com in the following format:
 - **Title**: "[Company name]: onboard to transactable Edge modules private preview"
 - **Body**: please send us
     - **IoT hub name** - we recommend creating a new IoT hub dedicated for the preview.
-For this preview, don't inlcude any dashes ("-") in the IoT hub name.
+For this preview, don't include any dashes ("-") in the IoT hub name.
     - **Seller ID** of the account you'll use - you can find your seller ID in [Partner Center -> Account Settings -> Legal Info -> Developer](https://partner.microsoft.com/en-us/dashboard/account/v3/organization/legalinfo#developer) It's a 8-digit numeric ID.

 **IoT Edge**: please prepare a working IoT Edge device (VM or physical) that runs **Linux on AMD64** architecture.
-We recommend using an Ubunto 18.04 VM.
+We recommend using an Ubuntu 18.04 VM.

-## Step 2: Prepare your IoT Edge modules
+## Step 2: Prepare your IoT Edge modules to enforce SKU

 **Note**: to quickly get things going while full development is ongoing, start with our [sample code](https://github.com/Azure/iotedge/tree/feature/billing/edge-modules/TransactableModuleSample).
-To preview offer purchase and module deplpoyment (without SKU enforcement), it might be easier to start with the container image that we built, linked from the [sample deployment manifest](./contoso.deployment.json).
+To preview offer purchase and module deployment (without SKU enforcement described in this section), it might be easier to start with the container image that we built, linked from the [sample deployment manifest](./contoso.deployment.json).
 More info in Step 3 and onwards.

 A transactable IoT Edge module should use a new EdgeHub API to get the offer and plan it's running with.
 Specifically, the module calls the EdgeHub API, which in turn calls IoT Hub to get the source of truth ("what the customer is paying for"), and the returned information is useful for the module to decide on what to do.
 Keep in mind that while Microsoft handles the usage pipeline and the billing for the offer, each instance of a transactable module is responsible for enforcing the SKU.
 For example, you might want to set a limit in the module to only support 100 tags if the customer is on a basic plan.
-In this case, the module should have logic to enforce that limit based on the the offer and plan in the response of the API call.
+In this case, the module should have logic to enforce that limit based on the offer and plan in the response of the API call.

 ![image](https://user-images.githubusercontent.com/2320572/149997134-77419272-c1e4-4856-a37e-be66c9652f97.png)